for Ford Fiesta ST 180

-For Nissan’s mighty R35 GT-R Tarox has just released details of its braking enhancements…
+For latest Ford Fiesta ST, Tarox has just released details of its braking enhancement…

 TAROX’s ability to solve braking problems quickly opened the door to the premier class of car racing when Didier Pironi won the 1980 Formula 1 Belgium Grand Prix, in a car equipped with the TAROX anti heat pistons.
 Such was his victory it caused all the leading teams to quickly switch to TAROX.